lightamadi-stack/BugSigDBcuration/inborn-errors-metabolism-gut-microbiome/README.md

 - Propionic acidemia (PA)
 - Maple syrup urine disease (MSUD)

-These were compared with age-matched healthy controls.
-The study is notable for being the first to characterize gut microbiota in MMA and MSUD patients.
+These were compared with age-matched healthy controls. **The study is notable for being the first to characterize gut microbiota in MMA and MSUD patients**.

 ---